krish-1010/projects/README.md

- projects
+ projects:

- Simple Student management using python
+ 1) Simple Student management using python

- Further ideas:"\n"
+    Further ideas:
      *) sort according to name and issue roll nos
      *) sort according to roll no and display
      *) Adding to Database